Selsion/DSPMods/SaveMigrator/README.md

 It's recommended that you carefully check that the mod behaved as expected before saving, in case of bugs.
 This means checking that:
  1. All gas planets have been changed to the new expected type
  2. The appearances for the gas planets are correct (e.g. no planet has the appearance of a different type)
+ 3. Existing collectors were updated to reflect the new items and rates for their giant
+ 4. Vessels travelling to existing collectors were correctly reset
+ 5. Existing collectors are behaving correctly with respect to interstellar logistics

 If you want to be extra careful, consider saving the game under a new name rather than overwriting the old save.

+## Bug Reports
+If you have any bugs or issues to report, then either contact me on discord at Selsion#0769, or raise an issue on this github page.

+## Changelog
+### v1.0.1
+- fixed the bug where collectors would still be collecting old items
+- reset any vessels travelling to (not from) updated collectors
+### v1.0.0
+- initial release on github